U Book Store closing downtown Bellevue location

 Citing a changing retail environment, University Book Store said Wednesday that it will close its Bellevue location next month.

-The bookstore, located in downtown Bellevue, is in a building owned by University Book Store.
+The store, located in downtown Bellevue, is in a building owned by University Book Store.

-While it has enjoyed success over its 30 years on the Eastside, “the retail environment has changed significantly,” CEO Louise Little said in a news release.
+While it has enjoyed success over its 30 years there, “the retail environment has changed significantly,” CEO Louise Little said in a news release.
 “We believe our business, and the Trust which governs our operations, will be better served by leasing the space that our store currently occupies to another retail tenant.”

+Many customers have shifted to buying their books online at ubookstore.com, Little said in an interview Wednesday.

 Most Read Stories